razmia02/scRNA_seq_Analysis_Mouse_Brain/README.md

 # scRNA-Seq Analysis of Mouse Brain Cells Using Seurat

-The goal of this project was to analyze E18 mouse brain tissue and identify cell populations and markers mostly expressed during developmental stages.
+This analysis was carried out on E18 mouse brain to explore cellular heterogenity during development.
+The analysis was carried out using Seurat package and distinct cell populations and biomakers were identified known to be involved in neuronal development.

+## Objective

+1. Identify cell-type specific biomarkers in E18 mouse brain tissue.
+2. Characterize neural cellular heterogenity during developmental stages.

 ## Dataset
 Dataset is from 10x genomics platform.
 The cells from hippocampus, cortex and sub-ventricular zone (SVZ) were sequenced on Illumina HiSeq2500 platform and analyzed using Cell Ranger 2.1.0.